K4TEL/atrium-nlp-enrich/README.md

 │   └── ...
 └── ...
 ```
 Each page-specific file retains the header from its original source document.
+Then run:

     python3 api_0_extract_TXT.py

-Next, the script uses the directory as input to generate a
+The script uses the directory as input to generate a foundational CSV
-foundational CSV statistics file, capturing metadata for each page:
+statistics file, capturing metadata (counts of XML elements like texts, graphics, etc)
+for each page (e.g. `alto_statistics.csv`):

     file, page, textlines, illustrations, graphics, strings, path
     CTX200205348, 1, 33, 1, 10, 163, /lnet/.../A-PAGE/CTX200205348/CTX200205348-1.alto.xml
     CTX200205348, 2, 0, 1, 12, 0, /lnet/.../A-PAGE/CTX200205348/CTX200205348-2.alto.xml
     ...

+The next part of the script runs in parallel (using multiple **CPU** cores) to extract text from
+ALTO XMLs into `.txt` files.
+It reads the CSV with stats and process paths into output text files.
 The extraction is powered by the [alto-tools](https://github.com/cneud/alto-tools) 🔗 framework.

-Then the next part of the script runs in parallel (using multiple **CPU** cores) to extract text from ALTO XMLs into `.txt` files.
-It reads the CSV with stats and process paths into output text files.

 * **Input:** `../PAGE_ALTO/` (directory containing per-page ALTO XML files)
-* **Output 1:** `alto_statistics.csv/` (table of page-level statistics and ALTO file paths)
+* **Output 1:** `alto_statistics.csv` (table of page-level statistics and ALTO file paths)
 * **Output 2:** `../PAGE_TXT/` (directory containing per-page raw text files)

 ```